 Next, you have urates or uric acid.
 This is the “white cap” you see on the stool.
 This is a by-product of protein metabolization—birds converting feed into energy.
-In healthy birds, the urates should cover about ⅓ to ½ of the stool and have a chalky white appearance.
+In healthy birds, the urates should cover about a third to half of the stool and have a chalky white appearance.

 Then, the last part is urine.
 This is the liquid or non-crystalline form of urates, and it typically looks like water.
-In healthy birds, there should be a very small amount and almost unnoticeable.
+In healthy birds, there should be a very small amount that is almost unnoticeable.

-These can indicate inefficient feed conversion, disease or infection.
-Here are a few major warning signs for the three elements of poop.
+Warning signs can indicate inefficient feed conversion, disease or infection.
 For feces, the stool should be free from blood or excess undigested feed.
 If you see either of these, it could be a sign of a bigger problem.

 Lastly, for the non-crystalline urine, if your birds have loose, wet droppings, this can be a sign that your birds don't have everything they need to actually absorb the nutrients from the feed.
 If there is a lot of excess urine, it could also be a sign of a bacterial infection.

-Pay attention to the amount, size, color, and consistency of your birds’ droppings.
+Pay attention to the amount, size, color and consistency of your birds’ droppings.
 Write these things down and note what is normal for your birds as well as any changes you see.
 Change in poop can be an early indicator of illness or stress.
-As you take notes of what you are regularly seeing, if an issue lasts more than a couple days, it may be time to take action.
+As you take notes of what you are regularly seeing, it may be time to take action if an issue lasts more than a couple days.

 GOOD POOP VS. BAD POOP